algolia/gatsby-plugin-algolia/README.md

       // Note: by supplying settings, you will overwrite all existing settings on the index },
-    matchFields: ['slug', 'modified'], // Array<String> overrides main match fields, optional },
+    matchFields: ['slug', 'modified'], // Array<String> overrides main match fields, optional
+    mergeSettings: false, // optional, defaults to false.
+See notes on mergeSettings below },
 ];